 Including the return address on the outer envelope and RSVP envelope is a key part of the process.
 If guests are unable to come, this address serves as the place to send wedding gifts.
 The addresses may not be pre-printed on the envelopes, or you may not be using a calligrapher.
 In that case, make certain you use the same color pen when writing all addresses.
 Black is the most common ink color.

 How to Stuff Wedding Invitations

-Before beginning to stuff the wedding invitations, assemble all of the components that will be going into the outer envelope.
+Before stuffing the wedding invitations, assemble all of the components that will be going into the outer envelope.
 These may include, but not be limited to, RSVP card and postage-paid return envelope, printed directions or map, and information on additional events.

 After the names have been written on the inner envelope, the invitation is placed in the inner envelope.
 For a folded invitation, it is placed in the inner envelope folded edge down front-facing.
 If it is a single card, it should be placed left edge down also front-facing.
 This means guests will see the printed invitation once they have opened the inner envelope.

 Once you have fully assembled the invitation, you should bring it to the post office to determine how much postage will be needed.
 The addition of multiple items may make the postage more than a standard letter.
-There are a few websites that even offer personalized stamps that will have a picture of the bride and groom and the correct postage.
-You can also ask the post office to hand stamp the envelopes which many feels is more attractive than the machine stamp.
+A few websites even offer personalized stamps that will have a picture of the bride and groom and the correct postage.
+You can also ask the post office to hand stamp the envelopes, which many feel are more attractive than the machine stamp.